BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 3.6.1 Use Case scenario #1

-In this scenario, a master user imports a FEM.
+In this scenario, a master user imports an FEM.
 The core framework has IO routines for the FE data.
 The importer reads the material, load, node and element data from the FE file (e.g. a bdf file) and create the DCG by constructing the objects of SAA (e.g. panel and stiffener) based on this FE data.